spuder/ender2pro-bltouch/README.md

 BLTouch bracket for the Ender2 Pro

 ## Installation

+This should work with the M2.5 nuts/screws provided with the BLTouch _or_ you can use M3 screws (with no nuts).
+Note: When using M3 screws, you will be tapping directly into the plastic.
+It works well and that is how I installed mine

 1. Remove the Z-Sense plug from the board
 1. Wire up the BLTouch to the 5 port header on main board The Brown and Black wires are both ground, you can join them to make wiring simpler